SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Methods

 \subsection{Progressive Cascade Expansion}

-In unrolled reconstructions, the first cascade quickly restores k-space fidelity and the last consolidates the image prior, while most residual correction happens mid-trajectory.
-By fixing the endpoints and only doubling interior cascades, we refine the discretization exactly where truncation error is largest—analogous to inserting midpoints in an ODE solver—without disturbing the learned boundary roles.

-We train deep unrolled models with a curriculum that grows the cascade depth while reusing parameters to stabilize optimization.
-From a stage with \(T_{k-1}\) cascades, the next stage expands to $T_k \;=\; 2\,(T_{k-1}-1)$, by keeping the first and last cascades fixed and \emph{duplicating only the intermediate cascades}.
-This preserves the early/late ``anchors'' of the unrolled trajectory (data-consistency at the start and the final proximal stage), while refining the interior with finer granularity.
+We train SDUM with a curriculum that progressively grows the cascade depth~\cite{bengio2009curriculum,karras2018progressive}.
+From a stage with $T_{k-1}$ cascades, the next stage expands to $T_k = 2\,(T_{k-1}-1)$ by keeping the first and last cascades fixed and duplicating only the interior cascades.
+All parameters (Restormer weights, CSME weights, DC step sizes, SWDC weights) are warm-started from the previous stage.
+This ``end-fixed, middle-doubling'' schedule refines the interior discretization, where residual correction is largest, without disturbing already-converged endpoint parameters, improving gradient flow and convergence at large $T$.